 What is Johnson House?

-Johnson House Historic Site is a significant historical landmark and museum in Philadelphia, dedicated to preserving the legacy of the Underground Railroad.
-It offers educational tours that illuminate the critical abolitionist work of a Quaker family and serves as a vital refuge for enslaved Africans seeking freedom.
-The site actively promotes racial equality and community engagement through its function as a Center for Social Advocacy, attracting history enthusiasts, educators, and individuals passionate about social justice and advocacy.
+Johnson House Historic Site is a significant historical landmark and museum in Philadelphia, dedicated to educating the public about the Underground Railroad and the abolitionist movement.
+As one of the city's few remaining sites from that era, it offers profound insights into the courageous efforts of a Quaker family and serves as a vital refuge for enslaved Africans seeking freedom.
+Beyond its historical preservation, Johnson House operates as a Center for Social Advocacy, actively promoting racial equality and fostering community engagement.
+Its programming attracts history enthusiasts, educators, and individuals passionate about social justice and advocacy.

 How much funding has Johnson House raised?